 - When this cover gets completely nasty and unsalvageable, we can purchase a new cover for about $200.

-- If I ever get sick of the white…which could happen…they make covers in lots of other colors/patterns.
+- If I ever get sick of the white…which, let’s be real, it could happen…they make covers in lots of other colors/patterns.

-Now, before you run out and buy a white sofa of your very own, there are a couple of big caveats I should mention here:
+Now, before you run out and buy a white sofa (or white Ikea sofa covers) of your very own, there are a couple of BIG caveats I should mention:

-- we do not allow shoes to be worn in our home or on the furniture
+- We do not allow shoes to be worn inside our home or on the furniture.

-- our pets are guinea pigs…so as far as I’ve been able to tell, they have not ever jumped upon, nor shed on the white sofa
+- Our pets are guinea pigs…so as far as I’ve been able to tell, they have never jumped upon, nor shed on the white sofa.

-- we don’t allow food/drinks to be consumed in this space…food is confined to the kitchen/dining room/outside here
+- We don’t allow food/drinks to be consumed in this space…food is confined to the kitchen, dining room, or outside.

-So if you’re not a stickler about these things, or you are a cooler mom or dad who is more fun and laid back than I, perhaps you should NOT consider a white sofa.
+So if you’re not a stickler about these things, or you are a cooler parent than I am who is more fun and laid back, perhaps you should NOT consider buying a white sofa.

-But since this Ektorp sofa is such a great value, you may want to check out the other covers they have (i.e. anything but white ?).
-If you like the look but don’t have an IKEA nearby, Pottery Barn has a beautiful, and very similar sectional (though the price is higher).
+If you like the look but don’t have an IKEA nearby, Pottery Barn has a beautiful, and very similar sectional (though the price is much higher).

 I typically wash ours about 3-4 times a year.
-It’s not difficult to do at all, but it is a fairly time-consuming process…mostly because of having to un-stuff and re-stuff the covers on the cushions.
-And then the drying time (about an hour in the machine and then 5-7 hours on the line).
+It’s not difficult to do at all, but it is a fairly time-consuming process.
+That’s mostly because of having to un-stuff and re-stuff the covers on the cushions.
+Plus the drying time (about an hour in the machine and then 5-7 hours on the line).